betterscientificsoftware/swe-cse-bof/2022-05-isc22-bof/index.md

 ---
-title: "ISC22: Software Engineering and Reuse in Modeling, Simulation, and Data Analytics for Science and Engineering"
+title: "Software Engineering and Reuse in Modeling, Simulation, and Data Analytics for Science and Engineering"
 startdate: "2022-06-01"
 time: "2:30pm-3:30pm CEST"
 #